Using a glycemic index calculator is the only sane way to keep your weight down.

 Glycemic load = (50 x 50) / 100 = 25

-So the GL of a cup of brown rice is much the same as that of white, but wait, there's a huge difference.
+So the GL of a cup of brown rice is much the same as that of white, but wait, there is a huge difference.

-The GI of white rice is 72 which is high, causing a spike in insulin, and storage of fat, whereas that of brown rice is low at 50 and hardly causes a ripple in the blood sugar.
+The GI of white rice is 72 which is high, causing a spike in insulin, and storage of fat; whereas that of brown is low at 50 and hardly causes a ripple in the blood sugar.

-In short, brown rice isn't fattening, white rice certainly is, but they have roughly the same glycemic load.
+Brown rice in short is not fattening, whilst white certainly is; but they have roughly the same glycemic load.

 To be honest, different sites give widely differing figures.
 Treat these exact numbers too with a pinch of salt.
-Grasp the principles: brown rice has a low GI and is not fattening, but eat enough and you'll find it has a lot of calories.
+Grasp the principles; brown rice has a low GI and is not fattening, but eat enough and you will find it has a lot of calories.